Doing your own High Volume, Low Speed (HVLS) fan installation can be very beneficial for...

 Why is VFD placement such an important concern?
 If your drive is not placed far enough away from your HVLS fan, it creates a phenomenon known as voltage overshoot.
 Put simply, voltage overshoot is when the electric signal from the VFD to the fan itself surpasses the normal capacity of the fan.
 This can cause a serious strain on the fan’s motor: in fact, it’s possible for an improperly placed VFD to cause the fan’s motor to sustain heat damage.
 In the worst cases, this heat damage will render the fan unusable.

-Manufacturers like Big Ass Fans have tried to overcome this harmonic issue by placing the variable frequency drive on the fan’s gearbox.
+Other fan manufacturers have tried to overcome this harmonic issue by placing the variable frequency drive on the fan’s gearbox.
 This can prevent voltage overshoot issues, but the problem with this approach is that it creates heat problems.
 Additionally, this makes the fan’s VFD harder to access.
 For example, when your drive needs to be reprogrammed, it’s much tougher to do so if it is located right next to other critical components of the fan.

 How MacroAir Solved the VFD Problem

 When installing our legacy fans, including the AirSpan and the AirVolution, we instruct our users to place the fan’s VFD within 25 feet of the fan’s motor.
 Any further away than this distance and the warranty will be voided, unless you receive explicit permission from our customer support team to place the VFD further away.